studiointeract/accounts-ui/README.md

 ### Styled version

-* Check back here later for styled version i.e. bootstrap, semantic-ui.
+> Check back here later for styled version i.e. bootstrap, semantic-ui.

-We're hoping package developers write extensions for these by importing like this:
+We're hoping package developers write extensions for these by importing and export like the following example:

 ```javascript
 import { Accounts } from 'meteor/studiointeract:react-accounts-ui';